 “Calm down, August.”
 Ms. Meadowlark shook her head, blinking slowly as if fatigued.

-“I’m sorry if I have offended you,” he said.
+“I’m sorry if I’ve offended you,” he said, and dipped his chin for emphasis.
 Her protectiveness was admirable, but the young woman would have to find a way to deal with his questioning.
 And there would be more questions.

 “You seem to be sorry a great deal, don’t you?”